 “Mayday, Mayday.
 This is Sylvester being chased to atmo by a pirate!
 Mayday!”
 Even as she spoke, the Sylvester slammed down to port.
-Pripong’s wide-eyed expression told her what she needed to say next.
+Pripong’s wide-eyed expression confirmed to her what she needed to say next.
 “They’re firing on us!
 Mayday!
 Mayday!”

 Charlan could see Drian’s terrified expression.
 He might be gruff and tough but being the recipient of outright violence was outside his experience.

-“Fuck, port RCS are all gone and we’re venting.
+“Port RCS are all gone, starboard down to ten percent and we’re venting.
 We’re going in, no way around it.”
 Pripong looked around desperately.
 “We have to abandon ship.
 Where’s Matthew?
 Where’s Sebu?”

 Both Charlan and Drian shook their heads.
 They hadn’t had time to worry about those two.